FusionAuth/fusionauth-site/site/_posts/2020-07-20-breached-password-detection.md

 * when they are created via the administrative user interface
 * when a user is created via the [User APIs](/docs/v1/tech/apis/users)

 In all cases, a provided password will be checked against a large and ever-growing database of compromised credentials maintained by FusionAuth.
-In addition, any time a password is changed by a user or adminsitrator, the database will also be consulted.
+In addition, any time a password is changed by a user or administrator, the database will also be consulted.

 The other configuration option is what, if any, action to take on user login.
 Should a password be checked when someone signs in?
 One option is to simply not check for compromised passwords during the sign in event.
 This is a good choice if you enable breached password detection before you have any production users.
 In that case, all passwords will have already been vetted during user creation.
 However, if a password is compromised after an account is created, a user won't be notified until they change their password.